sonmi451/wishingfish/README.md

+## Start container

+Build docker image with `docker-compose build`
+Start container with `docker-compose up`

+## Connect to container

+The container will be named `wishingfish-cards`
+Run `docker container ls` to find the container id

+Connect to the container with `docker exec -it wishingfish-cards bash`

+## Build app

+Inside the container that is running the site, if the `/usr/src/wishingfish/build` directory is empty then run `npm run build`

+From the host machine run `docker cp wishingfish-cards:/usr/src/wishingfish/build ./build`

+---

+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: